111 Beacon is located on the south side of Beacon, between Arlington and Berkeley, with 109 Beacon to the east and 113 Beacon to the west.

 By the 1919-1920 winter season, 111 Beacon was the home of Stuart Weston Webb and his wife, Marcia (Sewall) Webb.
 They previously had lived at 13 Louisburg Square.
 Stuart Webb was a banker and business executive.
 He was a vice president of the Old Colony Trust Company and, during his career, served as president of Pathé Films, Gorton-Pew Fisheries of Gloucester, and the Eastern Manufacturing Company.

-By 1925, 111 Beacon had become one of several buildings on Beacon Street occupied by Erskine School, operated by Miss Euphemia E. McClintock.
+By the 1924-1925 winter season, 111 Beacon had become one of several buildings on Beacon Street occupied by Erskine School, operated by Miss Euphemia Elizabeth McClintock of 129 Beacon.

-Euphemia McClintock had served as president of the College for Women in Columbia, South Carolina, until it merged with Chicora College in 1915.
-She moved to Boston, where her sister, Mary Law McClintock, operated Miss McClintock’s School at 4 Arlington and (by 1922) at 135 Beacon.
-Euphemia McClintock probably first was a teacher in her sister’s school, but by late 1923 had established her own institution, Erskine School, at 115 Beacon.
+A native of South Carolina, Euphemia McClintock had served as president of the College for Women in Columbia, South Carolina, until it merged with Chicora College in 1915.
+She moved to Boston, where her sister, Mary Law McClintock, operated Miss McClintock’s School for Girls at 4 Arlington.
+Euphemia McClintock established the Erskine School for Young Women in 1920 to provide vocational and business training courses for girls who had graduated from private schools such as her sister’s.

 By 1937, Erskine School occupied seven buildings on the south side of Beacon between Arlington and Berkeley: 105, 111, 115, 129, 135, and 145 Beacon, and 303 Berkeley (147 Beacon).